 Region-specific precision/recall numbers reported by 23andMe are telling for trends in Europe that may also be seen elsewhere in the world:

 The above statistics show how reliable ancestral ethnicity designations are across European groupings.
-Precision is reported in red and recall in blue (remind yourself what these mean if you like); the important thing to remember here is that the higher the percentage, the more reliable is 23andMe’s ability to correctly distinguish ancestral ethnicity in individuals at the national level within the European continent.
+Precision is reported in red and recall in blue; the important thing to remember here is that the higher the percentage, the more reliable is 23andMe’s ability to correctly distinguish ancestral ethnicity in individuals at the national level within the European continent.